You are using an outdated browser. Please upgrade your browser to improve your experience.

 Enduring power of attorney (EPA)

-Enduring power of attorney was replaced by LPA in 2007, though an EPA will still be valid if you signed it before October 2007.
-Similar to LPA, EPA gives the appointed person the power to look after your financial affairs and make decisions for you.
+Enduring power of attorney was replaced by LPA in 2007.
+But an EPA will still be valid if you signed it before October 2007.
+EPA gives someone the power to look after your finances and make decisions for you.
 However, an LPA is much more flexible.
 You can learn more about EPAs on the Gov.uk website(opens in a new tab).

 What are the two types of lasting power of attorney?

-There are two types of LPA: one covers health and welfare, and the other covers property and financial affairs.
+There are two types of LPA.
+One for health and welfare, and the other for property and finances.

-You're able to set up more than one power of attorney, with up to four attorneys appointed who can act alone or together (with your permission).
+You can have up to four attorneys.
+They can act alone or together (with your permission).

 Health and welfare LPA

-Lasting power of attorney for health and welfare gives someone the authority to make a range of decisions relating to your care on your behalf.
-From what you should eat or wear, to very important decisions, such as the medical treatment you receive.
+Someone with lasting power of attorney for health and welfare can make decisions about your care.
+This could include what you eat or wear, or the medical treatment you receive.

-A health and welfare LPA only comes into force at the point when you can no longer make these decisions for yourself.
+A health and welfare LPA only comes into force when you can no longer make these decisions for yourself.

 Property and financial affairs LPA

-Lasting power of attorney for property and financial affairs gives someone the authority to make a range of decisions about your money and property.
-This includes things like collecting your benefits, paying your bills and selling your home.
+Somone with lasting power of attorney for property and financial affairs can make decisions about your money and property.
+This includes things like collecting your benefits, paying your bills or selling your home.

 With your permission, a property and financial affairs LPA can be used as soon as it's registered.